dmp1ce/daveparrish.net/posts/2020-07-31-Automatic-VPN-Only-Ubuntu-Setup.markdown

 # Profit!

 It should now be safe to rely on the VPN connection always being the route taken when communicating with the Internet.
 Please notify me if you see any mistakes or bugs.
-There are a variety of ways to reach my on [my contact page](/contact.html).
-Thank you for taking to time to read this guide!
+There are a variety of ways to reach me on [my contact page](/contact.html).
+Thank you for taking to time to read this guide! 💯